But workers in California are also entitled to double-time pay (or twice their regular rate) when they work:

-Non-exempt workers are employees who are protected by California’s wage and hour laws and by federal laws like the United States Fair Labor Standards Act (FLSA).
+Non-exempt workers are employees protected by California’s wage and hour laws and federal laws like the United States Fair Labor Standards Act (FLSA).
 Exempt employees, on the other hand, are exempted from these legal protections in the workplace.

 The employment laws that cover non-exempt workers include:

 - minimum wage laws,

 - overtime provisions.